 Planning a wedding is a hugely stressful burden for many brides, and it can take up a lot of time and energy.
-To try to avoid this, spend as much time as possible planning what you have to do, for then you’ll be prepared and organised.
-But sometimes tension can still get the better of you; here are Confetti.co.uk’s top tips for de-stressing during wedding planning.
+To try to avoid this, spend as much time as possible planning what you have to do in order to be prepared and organised.
+But sometimes tension can still get the better of you, so here are our top tips for de-stressing during wedding planning.

 1) Learn to Delegate